 Form W-2, FICA, Medicare, Tips, Employee Benefits

-Question: If the reported tips from employees of a large food and beverage establishment are 8% or more of sales, must an employer still allocate tips to the employees?
+Question: If the reported tips from employees of a large food or beverage establishment are 8% or more of sales, must an employer still allocate tips to the employees?

 - Tip allocation is only required when the amount of tips reported by employees of a large food or beverage establishment is less than 8% (or an approved lower rate) of the gross receipts (other than nonallocable receipts) for the given period.